jbgutierrez/vim-partial/README.md

 Options: 0 or 1
 Default: 1 (Cursor stays on the same position after replacement)

+### g:partial_vertical_split
+Set this to 1 if you to create a vertical split

+Options: 0 or 1
+Default: 0 (Horizontal split)

 ## Implementation details

 After triggering `:PartialExtract` the editor will: